mvysny/karibu-testing/README.md

    Please discover the routes via `new Routes().autoDiscoverViews("com.example.yourpackage")` (make sure to use the correct Java package where all of your views are placed) then call `MockVaadin.setup(routes)`.

+Also when migrating from Karibu-Testing 1.1 to 1.2.x and you're using a custom `VaadinServlet`, please make sure to call `routes.register(service.context as VaadinServletContext)` from the `createServletService()` method, as shown in [Issue #60](https://github.com/mvysny/karibu-testing/issues/60).

 Q: Performance speed-up tips?